fobordo/election-analysis/README.md

 ## Overview of Election Audit

-The purpose of the Election Audit was to aid the Colorado Board of Elections Committee in observing the [tabulated election results](https://github.com/fobordo/election-analysis/blob/bbee13297e47ac142ab7102fc71465b9ae1a6401/Resources/election_results.csv) of the U.S. Congressional Precinct in Colorado.
+The purpose of the Election Audit was to aid the Colorado Board of Elections Committee in analyzing the [tabulated election results](https://github.com/fobordo/election-analysis/blob/bbee13297e47ac142ab7102fc71465b9ae1a6401/Resources/election_results.csv) of the U.S. Congressional Precinct in Colorado.
 The goal of the Election Audit was to determine the total number of votes cast, total number of votes for each candidate, percentage of votes for each candidate, and the winner of the election based on the popular vote.
 The programming language, Python, was used to analyze and output the final election results.

 ## Election-Audit Results